-- 1. It is unlawful to operate a Vehicle on the Campus in excess of a speed of ten miles per hour, except as otherwise posted. - 2.
+- 1. It is unlawful to operate a Vehicle on Campus in excess of a speed of ten miles per hour, except as otherwise posted. - 2.
 It is unlawful to operate a Vehicle on Cameron Avenue, Raleigh Street, or Bowles Drive in excess of a speed of twenty-five miles per hour. - 3.
-It is unlawful to operate a bicycle on sidewalks on Campus at a speed or in a manner that would prove to be hazardous for the safety of pedestrians.
+It is unlawful to operate a Bicycle on a sidewalk on Campus at a speed or in a manner that would prove to be hazardous to pedestrians.